One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 They’re the boats that leave the harbour at intervals throughout the day, year round.

-They make their way along the rugged coastline to the beautiful Düden Waterfalls.
+They make their way along this rugged coastline to the beautiful Düden Waterfalls.

-If you’ve got the right clothing, the weather’s looking only a tad menacing (March in Antalya can be mixed) and you’ve got these views, well you’re not going to skip out on Karaalioğlu Park, are you?
+If you’ve got the right clothing, the weather’s looking only a tad menacing (March and April in Antalya can be mixed) and you’ve got these views, well you’re not going to miss out on Karaalioğlu Park, are you?

 Sculptures and monuments with an angry, cloudy Mediterranean backdrop – stunning!